Adult Day Care Services

 Selecting An Adult Day Care Center (ElderCare Online)

-Adult Day Care: One Form of Respite for Older Adults – Provides a comprehensive fact sheet about adult day care including benefits, types, statistics, etc. (ARCH National Respite Network and Resource Center)
+How Do I Choose and Adult Day Care Center? – Provides a comprehensive fact sheet about adult day care including benefits, types, statistics, etc. (ARCH National Respite Network and Resource Center)

 Adult Day Care and Adult Day Health Care – Explains the difference between adult day care and adult day health care.
 (SeniorResource.com)

 A Key to Choice for Seniors (PDF) – A guide to help assess lifestyle needs and evaluate the many housing and service options available to seniors.
 Includes a section on adult day care services.
-(The Metropolitan Area Agency on Aging (MAAA))
+(The Metropolitan Area Agency on Aging)

 Other useful adult day care center resources